How to buy an electric car

 Where to buy an electric car

-The EVEC won’t sell you an electric car but there are plenty of place that will.
-You’ll increasingly find EVs and plug-in hybrids for sale or lease at franchised car dealers, car brokers, and car supermarkets.
-The benefits and negatives of each can be found summaries below.
+Nevertheless, you’ll find some nearly-new and used EVs and plug-in hybrids at franchised dealerships, car brokers, and car supermarkets.
+The benefits and negatives of each can be found in summaries below.

 Franchised car dealers

-If you didn’t manage to make it to the EVEC, they should be able to answer any queries and questions you may have.
-On top of this, a dealer will get more support from the OEM with regards to repairs and warranty work.
+On top of this, purchasing through a credible dealership will buy you more support with regards to repairs and warranty work.
 It can also be the best place to part-ex your current car provided you will be getting behind the wheel of one of their new cars.

 A limitation is of course, a franchised dealer will only sell models from that franchise, limiting how many different cars you can look at on site.
 Everything in the showroom will be tailored to show the cars in the best possible light, and there should be a smorgasbord of brochures to swot-up on.